tldr-pages/tldr/pages/osx/port.md

 > Package manager for macOS.

-- Search for package:
+- Search for a package:

 `port search {{search_term}}`

-- Install package:
+- Install a package:

 `sudo port install {{package_name}}`